 Paper, Colorful Pens, Sticky Notes & Coffee: How to Create a First-Rate Marketing Plan

-After working with a whole bunch of businesses large and small in every corner of the globe, I can say with confidence that mastering online marketing is a universal challenge.
+After working with a whole bunch of businesses large and small in every corner of the globe, I can say with confidence that mastering online marketing and mapping out your marketing strategy is a universal challenge.

 Strangely comforting, right?